3liz/docker-lizmap-web-client/README.md

+**THIS REPOSITORY IS DEPRECATED AND IS NOT MAINTAINED ANYMORE**

+It has been moved to https://github.com/3liz/lizmap-web-client/tree/master/docker.

 # Lizmap web client Docker image with WPS support

 The container deploy one lizmap instance and may run php-fpm on commande line.
 (cf [docker/php](https://hub.docker.com/_/php/) )

 ## Configuration variables